 - Ask them to create an account note requiring you to be in-store with a valid photo ID in order to port or transfer your phone number to a new device

 - Ask them to add or enable a PIN number to be used when making changes to your account

 - Inquire about other security measures you can enable on your mobile account to prevent unauthorized changes

-Even if you don't use SMS-based 2 step verification, it is still important to enable a screen lock on your mobile device.
-This will help prevent the thief from accessing MyBlockX account and email if they steal your phone.
+Even if you don't use SMS-based 2-step verification, it is still important to enable a screen lock on your mobile device.
+This will help prevent the thief from accessing your MyBlockX account and email if they steal your phone.

 Keep Your Devices Clean and Updated

 To protect your devices from these types of threats, consider the following: